jkarthic-akamai/ABR-Broadcaster/INSTALL.md

 To use a Decklink SDI-input capture card for professional video capture, follow the below steps.

 - The Decklink drivers and the SDK are two separate packages.
-Download it from the BlackMagicDesign's offical [site](https://www.blackmagicdesign.com/in/support/family/capture-and-playback).
-Download the latest versions for `Desktop Video` and `Desktop Video SDK`
+Download it from the BlackMagicDesign's official [site](https://www.blackmagicdesign.com/in/support/family/capture-and-playback).
+Download the 10.11.x versions for `Desktop Video` and `Desktop Video SDK`

+- ffmpeg doesn't work with BlackMagic SDK 11.0.
+Till the [issue](https://trac.ffmpeg.org/ticket/7789) is resolved, it is not recommended to use the BlackMagic SDK 11.0 SDK.

 - Uncompress the `Desktop Video` package.
 For example